Background pattern

 The duration of treatment depends on the type, duration, and course of your symptoms and will be determined by your doctor.

-If you forgot to take Cetirizina Sandoz
+If you forget to take Cetirizine Sandoz

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• swelling of the mouth, face, and/or throat,
+• swelling of the mouth, face and/or throat,

 • difficulty breathing (chest tightness or wheezing),